 What do I need to do?

 You do not have to do anything to participate in the Settlement.
-If it is approved, you will automatically receive all of the Discount Codes you are entitled to.
-If the Court grants final approval of the Settlement, and if you do not properly and timely opt out of the class, then you will automatically be included in the Class and the Subclass, as applicable.
+To the extent that you are eligible, you will automatically receive all of the Discount Codes you are entitled to.
+If you did not properly and timely opt out of the class, then you will automatically be included in the Class and the Subclass, as applicable.
 You will be bound by the terms of the Settlement Agreement and any court order approving the Settlement and Judgment, and you will release your claims against Ticketmaster.

 Can I object to the Settlement?

 The deadline to object to the Settlement occurred on September 15, 2014.